Daniel-Krueger/daniel-krueger.github.io/_posts/2021-02-19-series-expert-guide-part-3.md

 I hope you read the [Disclaimer](/posts/2021/series-expert-guide-part-1#disclaimer) because this is not a simple tutorial.
-In addition, the parent workflow we need to fulfil the requirements is special.
+In addition, the parent workflow, user assignment overview, is special.
 We need to create this workflow in a way that we fetch all possible user assignments for **existing workflows** as well as for those which will be created in the **future[^1]**.
 So, don’t be scared from a few complex looking SQL statements.